 Stone is the new neutral

 Every season needs a neutral.
 Neutrals lend a timeless sense of sophistication and calm whether with a cutting-edge minimal modernity or a 1920s inspired lounging look.
 Taking varying formats as the 2021 Colour of the Year, the overall consistent tone is ‘stone’.
 Cleaner than beige yet more sensual than grey.
-Our Arlo Brae pattern in Oatmeal has a subtle weave with a restorative quality that changes as the light moves across it.
+Our Sienna Fawn has a subtle weave with a restorative quality that changes as the light moves across it.
 Using it in a neutral scheme creates a sense of harmony and consistency, with the focus being on form and line, such as in this sleek occasional chair.
-Yet this tone keeps its connection to the natural world coming alive beautifully with the addition of architectural house plants.

 Deep, rich and confident, royal blue is brighter than its close cousin navy.
 The interior trends 2021 blue has a bit more pep and feels fresher than the dark tones that were everywhere in chic houses over the last five years.
 Linwood Wave in Indigo combines this the physical energy of the cresting sea and is especially interesting in an unexpected space such as a bedroom or hallway.
 Combine it with a navy gloss ceiling for some added drama.
 For a more low-key or classic feel use a warm white for woodwork and a blond wood floor.